 Interested in geology and the earth sciences?
 Interested in teaching science?
 What's next?
 Summer is the training ground for learning geology and the earth sciences in the field.
 MJC offers a unique mix of field courses that will give you excellent preparation for advancement towards a university degree, or towards a science teaching credential.
 Or maybe you are just plain interested in knowing more about the Earth!

 Imagine yourself on the high plateaus of central Utah hunting for dinosaurs, or on the brink of a 5,000 foot deep canyon in Arizona, or searching for gemstones in the Nevada-Utah desert.
 Imagine hunting for Pueblo cliff dwellings in a quiet deserted canyon on the Colorado-Utah border or in New Mexico.
 Imagine taking a trip in a time machine to the distant past, when dinosaurs roamed the planet, continental landmasses drifted and collided, and seas covered vast areas of the American west.
-If this picture is appealing, consider one of MJC's most unique summer offerings: Geology 174: The Geology of the Colorado Plateau.
+If this picture is appealing, consider one of MJC's most unique summer offerings: Geology 191: The Geology of the Colorado Plateau.
+The course will be taught as a dyad with Anthropology 191: The Archaeology of the Colorado Plateau.

 This trip isn't for everybody.
 We will spend two weeks on the road, camping every night in conditions that will range from overly hot to unseasonably cool, with all the threats of living outdoors: blazing sun, wind and dust storms, thunder and lightning, bugs and . . . tourists.
 It will also include dark starlit skies, glorious sunsets and sunrises, impossibly beautiful vistas, and tours of some of the most incredible landscapes in the world.
 If this sounds like your kind of adventure, consider joining us!

-The cost of the trip is $650.00, which includes food, transportation, and teaching materials (Registration fees are extra).
-We will have two organizational meetings, the first of which will be on Monday, April 22, at 7:00 at MJC in Science 132 (East Campus).
+The cost of the trip is expected to be $850.00, which includes food, transportation, and teaching materials (Registration fees are extra).
+We will have two organizational meetings.
 Previous experience in geology or earth science is highly recommended, but not required (be ready to have a crash course in basic principles before we leave).

 Instructor: Garry Hayes